BOOK THE TICKET

 Reservations* for the Cenacolo Museum will open every three months.

-(*On Wednesday, March 20, starting at 12 noon, tickets for the May-June-July 2024 quarter admissions will go on sale through the usual purchasing channels)
+(*On Tuesday, June 18, starting at 12 noon, tickets for the August-September-October 2024 quarter will go on sale through the usual purchasing channels)